 Jacob ran over.
 “Guys, let’s give all these fans a greeting.
 We’ll do a run-past starting on the visitor’s side then cross over to the home side.
 I’ll gather the other guys.
 How about you two start the run-past, and the rest of us will follow you.”

 “I love it,” I said.
-So Jiago and I jogged to the visitor’s side and waved to our fans, followed by the rest of our team.
-When we got to the end zone we ran single-file across the field to the home side and then waved to our fans as we ran along the bleachers to the other end zone and back on the field.
+So Jiago and I jogged to the visitor’s side and held our arms up over our head and clapped showing our appreciation for their support.
+We were followed by the rest of our team who did the same.
+When we got to the end zone we ran single-file across the field to the home side and then clapped for our fans as we ran along the bleachers to the other end zone and back on the field.

 Wilson won the coin toss and College Park kicked off.
 We moved the ball using running plays until we got to the College Park 15 yard line.
 Mark Wicks came in at quarterback.
 In the huddle he relayed what Coach Kavanaugh had told him.